Manual Installation of Owl¶

 | macOS | amd64, arm64 |

-The installation package filename uses owl-cli-*, and the installed command is uniformly owl.
+The installation package filename uses owl-cli-*, and the command after installation is uniformly owl.

 Online Installation¶